slackhq/slack-api-docs/page_rate_limits.md

 ## Message Posting

 In general we allow applications that integrate with Slack to send no more than one message per second.
 We allow bursts over that limit for short periods.
-However, if your integration continues to exceed the limit over a longer period of time, Slack will start returning a `HTTP 429 Too Many Requests` error, a JSON object containing the number of calls you have been making, and a `Retry-After` header containing the number of seconds until you can retry.
-Continuing to send requests after being rate limited runs the risk of having your application permanently disabled.
+However, if your app continues to exceed the limit over a longer period of time it will be rate limited.

+If you go over these limits when using our HTTP based APIs, including Incoming Webhooks, Slack will start returning a `HTTP 429 Too Many Requests` error, a JSON object containing the number of calls you have been making, and a `Retry-After` header containing the number of seconds until you can retry.

+If you go over these limits when using our [Real Time Messaging API](/rtm) you will recieve an error message as a reply.
+If you continue to send messages your application will be disconnected.

+Continuing to send messages after being rate limited runs the risk of having your application permanently disabled.

 These limits exist because Slack is primarily a communication tool for humans.
 Our goal is to detect applications that may be unintentionally spammy and quiet them down to avoid hindering a team’s ability to communicate and use their archive.